Dr David Griffiths

 He has also undertaken and completed work funded by Cadw on the Viking Age sculptured cross 'Maen Achwyfan' in North Wales (see list of publications below).

-David's recent book Vikings of the Irish Sea (2010 reprinted 2012) was published by the History Press.
-See: http://www.thehistorypress.co.uk/index.php/archaeology-books/vikings-of-the-irish-sea.html
+David's book Vikings of the Irish Sea (2010 reprinted 2012) continues to be popular with academic, student and public audiences See: http://www.thehistorypress.co.uk/index.php/archaeology-books/vikings-of-the-irish-sea.html

 For online reviews see: http://suite101.com/article/vikings-of-the-irish-sea-book-review-a233532#.UWvcu_Kk6So%20